 Croatia re-opened after COVID-19

-Croatia re-opened it's borders after COVID-19 on May 10th and since that time, as Minister of Internal Affairs Davor Bozinovic reported, over 132,000 foreign citizens and almost 146,000 Croatians entered Croatia.
-The visitors mostly come by cars.
-On the border they need to present a proof of ownership for their real estate or ownership/leasing of a vessel or a business invitation from a Croatian company to attend a business meeting.
+Croatia re-opened its borders after COVID-19 on May 10th and since that time, as Minister of Internal Affairs Davor Bozinovic reported, over 132,000 foreign citizens and almost 146,000 Croatians entered Croatia.
+The visitors mostly come by car.
+On the border, they need to present proof of ownership for their real estate or ownership/leasing of a vessel or a business invitation from a Croatian company to attend a business meeting.
 Even the tourists may come if they have a confirmation of a hotel/camping booking.
-Answers by Ministry of Internal Affairs for the the most frequently asked questions can be found here: mup.gov.hr/uzg-covid/286210 You can choose English, German or Croatian language to get replies.
+Answers by the Ministry of Internal Affairs for the most frequently asked questions can be found here: mup.gov.hr/uzg-covid/286210 You can choose English, German or Croatian language to get replies.

-Medical confirmations of no COVID-19 infection are not required, no 14-days quarantine introduced.
-“Business as usual”, “tourism as usual” is back to Croatia except for social distancing requirements, like 1,5-2 meters space between people in supermarkets, restaurants, bars.
-Hotels have undertaken special disinfection measures to guarantee 100% COVID-free accomodation.
+Medical confirmations of no COVID-19 infection are not required, and no 14-day quarantine introduced.
+“Business as usual”, and “tourism as usual” are back in Croatia except for social distancing requirements, like 1,5-2 meters of space between people in supermarkets, restaurants, and bars.
+Hotels have undertaken special disinfection measures to guarantee 100% COVID-free accommodation.

-General concern is how re-opening effected dynamics of COVID-19 in Croatia.
-The country performs quite good: by May 22d it has the total of 2,237 infected and 97 deaths, Only 3-5 people are registered as infected every day since border opening, so there was no upward tendency in pandemic in Croatia after re-openning.
-These figures make the government quite enthusiatic about the prospects of the tourist season in Croatia.
+The general concern is how re-opening affected the dynamics of COVID-19 in Croatia.
+The country performed quite well: by May 22d it had a total of 2,237 infected and 97 deaths, Only 3-5 people were registered as infected every day since the border opening, so there was no upward tendency in the pandemic in Croatia after re-opening.
+These figures make the government quite enthusiastic about the prospects of the tourist season in Croatia.

 You are welcome to come to Croatia, one of the COVID-cleanest countries in Europe!